 Renée La Schiazza

 Renée La Schiazza joined the Great American Songbook Foundation in February 2018.
 Though a new staff member, she was no stranger to the Great American Songbook Foundation, as she was a 2012 Songbook Academy Alum and interned for the organization in 2013.
 Renée holds a B.F.A. in Music Theatre and a B.A. in Arts Administration from Elon University.
 She is an accomplished performing artist with experience as a professional actress, associate director/music director and choreographer at regional theaters and performance venues throughout the country.
-Renée most recently appeared as Lucy in “You’re a Good Man, Charlie Brown” at Flat Rock Playhouse, the State Theatre of North Carolina, while also working full-time in their Marketing & Development office.
+Prior to joining the Songbook Foundation staff, Renée worked at Flat Rock Playhouse, the State Theatre of North Carolina, in Marketing and Development.

 Renée can be reached at RLaschiazza@TheSongbook.org or 317.844.5832.